 APF Indicator narratives provide a valuable opportunity to tell the school's unique story in relation to each APF Indicator thus enhancing the data point.
-Narratives are to be submitted in the form and format provided by the ADAM office no later than December 31st of the current school year.
+Narratives are to be submitted in the form and format provided by the ADAM office.